Nithur-M/work-from-anywhere/developer-jobs.md

 <div>Shape is an award-winning native app development studio.
 We are known for building high-quality mobile apps that tackle real problems and push businesses forward.</div><div><br></div><div>At Shape, you will work with talented designers and developers to build awesome digital products.
 You will put your existing skills to good use, and learn new ones by working together with other skilled people.</div><div><br></div><div>We’re looking for a Senior iOS Developer to join a new remote-first team of developers from all over the world.<br><br>
 </div><div>
 <br><strong>The opportunity</strong><br><br>
-</div><div>In this role, you will join a new remote-first team of developers distributed across the world.
-You will work closely with your peers to build world class products - all the way from proposal to release.
-You will architect high-impact solutions using the newest technologies and execute them against a set of success-criteria.
-You will also:</div><ul>
+</div><div>You will join a new remote-first team of developers distributed across the world.
+You will work closely with your peers to build world class products - all the way from proposal to release. <br>You will also:</div><ul>
-<li>Step up to resolve product issues - large and small.</li>
 <li>Tackle everything from huge new features to important bug fixes, from start to finish.</li>
 <li>Take ownership of major features and lead their maintenance and improvements over time.</li>
-<li>Collaborate with peers remotely during brainstorms, technical design discussions, design reviews and code reviews.</li>
+<li>Collaborate with peers remotely during brainstorms, technical discussions, design reviews and code reviews.</li>
 </ul><div>
 <br><strong>What you will bring to Shape</strong>
 </div><ul>